chuot/rdio-scanner/docs/config.md

 This is handy if you want to build a mesh of [Rdio Scanner](https://github.com/chuot/rdio-scanner).
 Let's say you want to exchange audio files with your friend who lives in another city.
 Or you want to ingest audio files from a Digital Logger through an internal instance and transfer these audio files to your public instance.

-> Remember that the API key you will use must be correctly configured on the receiving host as for the system and the talkgroup.
+> Remember that the API key you will use must be correctly configured on the receiving host.

 **Structure of the rdioScanner.downstreams object**